rafa-99/self-hosting/searxng/README.md

-# SearX
+# SearXNG
-Self hosted SearX instance with default configurations.
+Self hosted SearXNG instance with default configurations.
 To install just run the script using:

 `bash deploy`